-Compared to the rest of the Jersey City market, the Historic Downtown region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Jersey City market, the Historic Downtown submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 5 listings have been posted online, which means new availabilities might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 20% of the listings in the Historic Downtown are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 4 listings have been listed, which means leases might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 25% of the available space in the Historic Downtown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 600 sqft.
-Most buildings in this market are approximately 19 floors.
-Most buildings in this region were built in 1980 and are Class C.
+The standard measurement for office space in this area is around 1,800 sqft.
+Most properties in this region are close to 19 stories.
+Most buildings in this region were built in 1980 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Historic Downtown residents.
-Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by public transit is the most popular way to get to work amongst Historic Downtown occupants.
+Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.